 4 Common Signs Cats Owners Mistake For Autistic Symptoms

-One of the most common symptoms and character traits of the autistic is discomfort in social situations.
+One of the most common symptoms and character traits of answering “Can Cats Be Autistic?” is discomfort in social situations.
 An example would be avoiding eye contact, even if it meant escaping social gatherings altogether.

 You may see your cat tend to avoid one another when sharing their living space.